fullcalendar/fullcalendar-docs/_docs-v4/view-api/Calendar-changeView.md

 ---
-title: changeView
+title: Calendar::changeView
 type: method
 ---

 Immediately switches to a different view.

 <div class='spec' markdown='1'>
-.fullCalendar( 'changeView', viewName, *dateOrRange* )
+calendar.changeView( viewName, *dateOrRange* )
 </div>

 `viewName` must be the name of one of the available views (a string).